H4cK3dR4Du/Minecraft-X-Packet/README.md

 *3. After opening the database in IDA, you should see the database unpacked.*

 *4. You can now view the Minecraft database.
-Let's start searching for the package you want to obtain the vTable and Signature for.*
+Let's start searching for the Packet you want to obtain the vTable and Signature for.*

 *5. The first thing we'll do is search for the name of the package you want to obtain.
 In my case, we'll use MovePlayerPacket.
 To do that, first click on View > Open Subviews > Strings.*